jawilson/dotfiles/flexget/README.md

 I try to keep this configuration in sync with whatever version my fork of Flexget (available at https://github.com/jawilson/Flexget) is at.

-For various reasons I've moved some settings into a private subfolder.
-The files are:
-  * ``private/global.yml``
-  * ``private/movie-queue.yml``
-  * ``private/movies-discover.yml``
-  * ``private/movies-global.yml``
-  * ``private/tv-global.yml``

-These files are not necessary to use this cofiguration, simply remove the ``include:`` plugin references and you should be fine.
-You'll also want to check for a few places that I've commented out sections that I've moved to these config files.
-I've also added redacted versions of the private files to reference if you'd like to do the same.
+I'm using the [secrets](http://flexget.com/wiki/Plugins/secrets) plugin to hide my private credentials for various plugns.
+If you want to do this as well, you will need to create a ``secretfile.yml`` file in the same directory as your ``config.yml``.

 ## Rar-unpacking

 My entire setup results in a single video file (``.mkv``, ``.mp4``, etc) in the final destination with a nice name regardless if it's packed in a rar or not.
 Here's the gist of how it works:
   1. Flexget accepts the torrent regardless if it's a rar-pack or not
   2. My custom ``content_sort plugin`` (available in this repository) changes the ``move_done`` value if the torrent contains a ``.rar``